Contributed By Cowan, DeBaets, Abrahams & Sheppard LLP

 The Copyright Act occasions criminal liability in limited circumstances.
 Under Section 506(a), criminal sanctions are available against one who wilfully infringes a copyright for purposes of commercial advantage or private or financial gains, by reproducing or distributing one or more copies or phonorecords of a work valued at more than USD1,000 in any 180-day period, or by electronically distributing a work being prepared for commercial distribution with the knowledge that the work was intended for commercial distribution.
 Remedies for criminal infringement include forfeiture and destruction of infringing articles (Section 506(b)) and restitution, under 18 USC Section 2323 (a provision of the federal criminal code).

 Some courts have held that a copyright registration is not required for the US government to bring a criminal complaint, but this is not settled law.
-Still, an essential element of a criminal copyright infringement claim is the existence of a “valid” copyright, and a registration strongly evidences this.
+An essential element of a criminal copyright infringement claim is the existence of a “valid” copyright, and a registration strongly evidences this.

 Appellate procedures for copyright cases mirror any other federal case.
 Copyright cases are appealed to the US circuit courts of appeal, which are not specialised (with the exception of the US Court of Appeals for the Federal Circuit, which hears patent appeals, not copyright appeals).
 Appeal from the circuit courts proceeds to the Supreme Court on a writ of certiorari, which the Court may or may not grant.